Smatek1001/AI_DnD/Characters/NPCs/Farmer_Gildas.md

 ## II.
 Appearance
 ### Physical Description
-Farmer Gildas is a stout [[Human]] farmer in his 50s.
+Farmer Gildas is a stout human farmer in his 50s.
 His weathered face and calloused hands reflect a life of labor.
 His simple tunic and straw hat mark him as a rural outsider.
 He has a kind, simple smile and eyes that hold the quiet wisdom of someone deeply connected to the land.
 He often smells faintly of earth and straw.

 ## III.
 Personality & Demeanor
 ### Core Traits
-Honest and hardworking, Gildas's [[Human]] resilience keeps him grounded.
+Honest and hardworking, Gildas's human resilience keeps him grounded.
 He is protective of his farm and generally hospitable.
 ### Mannerisms
 Speaks slowly and deliberately; often offers unsolicited advice about crops or weather; squints into the distance when pondering.
 ### Ideal & Flaw